Martha of Denmark: Early life

-Martha was born to King Eric V of Denmark and Agnes of Brandenburg and sister of King Eric VI.

-In 1282, peaceful relations were resumed between the kings of Denmark and Sweden, and it was agreed that Princess Martha should be married to Prince Birger, the heir to the Swedish throne.
-In 1284, the necessary papal dispensation for marriage between relations was obtained from the Pope.

-In 1288 in Helsinborg, furthermore, the dynastic marriage alliance between Denmark and Sweden was cemented by a marriage agreement between her brother King Eric VI of Denmark and her future sister-in-law Ingeborg Magnusdotter of Sweden; that marriage was celebrated in 1296.
+Martha, the daughter of King Eric V of Denmark and Agnes of Brandenburg and the sister of King Eric VI, was born sometime between 1277 and 1282.
+Her elder brother Christopher was born in 1277, and by 1282, peaceful relations had been restored between Denmark and Sweden, leading to agreement that Princess Martha would marry Prince Birger, the heir to the Swedish throne.
+According to Petrus Olai, this agreement was made as early as 1280.
+The papal dispensation for the marriage, necessary due to the previous family ties, was obtained in 1284.
+The alliance between the royal dynasties of Denmark and Sweden was further strengthened in 1288, when a marriage agreement was made in Helsingborg between Martha's brother, King Eric VI, and her future sister-in-law, Ingeborg Magnusdotter.
+Their marriage was celebrated in 1296.

 According to the Erikskrönikan, Martha left Denmark already after her engagement was declared, and spent the rest of her childhood raised at the Swedish royal court until her wedding.
 It is not known exactly when she left Denmark, but it is considered likely that she did so prior to the death of her father in 1286.

 Queen

 The wedding between Martha and Birger was celebrated in Stockholm 25 November 1298.
 The wedding celebrations are described as very elaborate, with a procession of knights, amateur theater by nobles and the king naming his brothers dukes.
 She was praised when she asked for no dower other than the freedom of Magnus Algotsson, a noble arrested for involvement in an abduction of a bride in 1288.
-Regardless, she was given a dower land consisting of Fjädrundaland (Western Uppland) and Enköping as her personal fief, which was granted to her in 1300.
+Regardless, she was given a dower land consisting of Fjärdhundraland (Western Uppland) and Enköping as her personal fief, which was granted to her in 1300.
 She was crowned Queen of Sweden in Söderköping 2 December 1302.

 Märta and Birger grew up together; their marriage is described as a happy one, and she is credited with a large influence over him and the affairs of state and is described as politically active.
 In 1304, Queen Martha as well as her sister-in-law Queen Ingeborg attended the border meeting between King Birger and her brother King Eric at Knäred or Fagerdala.
 At this occasion, her eldest son Magnus was proclaimed heir to the throne.

-On 29 September 1306, Martha and Birger were invited to festivities and then captured by the king's brothers Duke Eric and Duke Valdemar during the Håtuna games and held captive at the Nyköping Castle, while the dukes took power.
-Two of her sons and a daughter was imprisoned with them, while her eldest son and the declared son and heir managed to escape to Denmark.
-In the treaty between her brother the King of Denmark and the dukes the following year, her brothers-in-law guaranteed her possession of her dower, and in 1308, Martha and Birger were released.
+On 29 September 1306, Martha and Birger were invited to festivities and then captured by the king's brothers Duke Eric and Duke Valdemar, during the so-called Håtuna games.
+They were held captive at Nyköping Castle, while the dukes seized power.
+Two of their sons and a daughter were imprisoned with them, while their eldest son Magnus managed to escape to Denmark.
+In a treaty between her brother, the King of Denmark, and the dukes the following year, her brothers-in-law guaranteed her possession of her dower, and in 1308, Martha and Birger were released.